three-stacks/travelpack/README.md

 ![img](https://i.imgur.com/bY9BorX.png)

-Summary of database schema:
+### Summary of database schema:
 * Packs have one to many relationship with itinerary, map, photo, budget, and message.
-* Users and Packs have a many to many relationship.
+* Users and Packs have a many to many relationship with Group as their join table.
 * Each Message belongs to a user and pack.

 ## Architecture